Reginald-Gillespie/Spotify-AI-Band-Blocker/README.md

 # AI Band Blocker

 This plugin will automatically skip any known-AI artists.
+You can customize what types of AI content it skips in the `AI Filter Tags` menu.

 Install from the [Spicetify](https://spicetify.app/) Marketplace, or directly by copying the script from `./dist/ai_band_blocker.js`, or by cloning and running `npm install && npm run inject-hard`.